TheMaverickProgrammer/C-Python-like-Decorators/README.md

 # C-Python-like-Decorators
-How to write decorate functions in modern C++14 or higher
+How to write decorator functions in modern C++14 or higher

 ## Skip the tutorial and view the final results